-This is the Home/landing page of D2L.
-From here instructors can access all the courses they are teaching, read global announcements related to D2L, and easily locate policies and services.
-Use the Discover option to access self-registration courses and resource shells available to instructors.
+From the homepage of D2L, instructors can:

+- 1. Access all the courses they are teaching. - 2.
+Read global announcements related to D2L. - 3.
+Easily locate CMU Policies and Services. - 4.
+Use the Discover option to access the self-registration courses and resource shells available.